Close Menu

 Buses are another popular transportation option in Medellin, with prices ranging from $1 to $3.
 Buses are a great option for those who want to experience the city’s culture and meet locals.
 However, buses can be crowded and may not be the most comfortable option.

 Metro lines are a modern and efficient transportation option in Medellin, with prices ranging from $1 to $2.
 Metro lines are a great option for those who want to get around the city quickly and easily.
 However, metro lines may not be available in all areas of the city.
-(See Also: Arashiyama Bamboo Grove Best Time to Visit?
-Discover the Perfect Season)
+(See Also: When Is a Good Time to Visit Tulum Mexico – Discover The Best Seasons)

 Food in Medellin